wgrahamb/codeBase/READ_ME.md

      help students such as myself, learn the complexities of modeling.

      CPP_6DOF_SAM - In development.
-Use quaternion.

      This will be a partial port from CADAC_SIMULATIONS ADS6.
 This is a surface-to-air missile.
 It will start as a Dynamics engine, to determine performance of the missile.
+I have not used quaternions before and I will integrate them into this project.
 It may stay that way.
 I may also write a simple shell around it to use in modeling environments.
      I have not started this project.